 - Ingredients to make brown rice and quinoa

-- Method 1: How to cook brown rice and quinoa on a stovetop
+- Cooking brown rice and quinoa on a stovetop

 - Instructions on how to cook brown rice and quinoa on a stovetop

-- Method 2: How to cook brown rice and quinoa in a rice cooker
+- Cooking brown rice and quinoa in a rice cooker

-- Instructions on how to cook brown rice and quinoa in a rice cooker
+- Step-by-step guide to cooking brown rice and quinoa in a rice cooker

-- Method 3: How to cook brown rice and quinoa with Instant Pot
+- Cook brown rice and quinoa in the Instant Pot

-- Instructions on how to cook brown rice and quinoa with Instant Pot
+- Instructions on how to cook brown rice and quinoa with the Instant Pot

 - Prep them ahead!
 How to freeze quinoa and brown rice.